Writing a business plan helps you:

 Describe the market in which you sell

 - Highlight the segments of the market in which you compete.
-What are the key characteristics of customers in each segment?
+What are the key characteristics of customers in each segment and what influences their purchases?

 - How large is each market segment?
 What is your market share?